eGFR Reference Tool (CKD-EPI 2021 Race-Free)

 Older CKD-EPI equations (2009) multiplied eGFR by 1.159 for patients identified as Black, based on average differences in muscle mass observed in study populations.
 In September 2021, a joint NKF-ASN task force concluded that race is a social — not biological — variable, that the adjustment lacked a consistent physiological basis, and that it introduced systematic inequities in care (e.g. delaying transplant waitlisting for Black patients).
 The 2021 CKD-EPI equation removes the race coefficient entirely.

-Healthy adults with no kidney risk factors: annually as part of routine blood work.
-Those with diabetes, hypertension, cardiovascular disease, or CKD risk factors: at least annually, often more frequently.
-People with established CKD G3b–G4: typically every 3–6 months.
-Follow your doctor's guidance on frequency based on your individual situation.
+Healthy adults with no known kidney concerns: typically annually as part of routine blood work.
+Those with diabetes, hypertension, cardiovascular disease, or other kidney-related risk factors: research suggests at least annually, often more frequently, may be appropriate.
+People already in care for kidney concerns may follow a more frequent schedule.
+Follow personalized guidance from a qualified healthcare provider.

-What factors can falsely alter my creatinine and eGFR?
+What factors can falsely alter creatinine and eGFR?

 High muscle mass or creatine supplementation raises creatinine and lowers calculated eGFR.
 Low muscle mass (elderly, malnourished) lowers creatinine, producing a falsely reassuring eGFR.
 Eating a large meal of cooked meat in the 8–12 hours before the blood draw can raise creatinine.
 Pregnancy physiologically raises true GFR but the standard equation does not fully account for this.
 Certain medications (trimethoprim, cimetidine) block tubular secretion of creatinine without affecting kidney filtration.